zuai-logo

 Between the centers of mass of the objects.

-What are the differences between centripetal and centrifugal forces?
+What is the key difference between centripetal and centrifugal force?

-Compare speed and velocity in uniform circular motion.
+Compare the velocity and speed of an object in uniform circular motion.

 Speed: Constant magnitude | Velocity: Changing direction, therefore not constant.